microsoft/SWE-bench-Live/README.md

 ---

 SWE-bench-Live is the **first automatically-updating, multi-language and multi-os** SWE task set designed for agentic benchmarking and training.
+This repository provides:
-This repository provides the evaluation script to evaluate the prediction patches of your agent on our public huggingface datasets: SWE-bench-Live/SWE-bench-Live (Python), SWE-bench-Live/MultiLang and SWE-bench-Live/Windows.
-This repository also provides the task-creation source code for you to create your customized SWE tasks for large-scale agentic RFT/RL, each paired with an executable docker sandbox.
+1. The **evaluation script** to evaluate the prediction patches of your agent on our public huggingface datasets: _SWE-bench-Live/SWE-bench-Live (Python)_, _SWE-bench-Live/MultiLang_ and _SWE-bench-Live/Windows_.
+2. The **task-creation source code** for you to create your customized SWE tasks for large-scale agentic RFT/RL, each paired with an executable docker sandbox.

 ## News
 - **16/05/2026**: Updated more tasks for SWE-bench-Live/MultiLang (743 tasks on 6 languages from 381 repos in Linux container environment) and SWE-bench-Live/Windows (61 tasks on 6 languages from 44 repos in Windows container environment).